 - This flag is for use on current account products only (account type 15, 25, 27, 33 and 71).
-For all other product types the field should contain a blank. - The only acceptable contents for this field are 0, 1 or blank.
+For all other product types the field should contain a blank. - The only acceptable contents for this field are '0', '1' or Blank.
 Where used the flags should be numeric.
-Where the flag is not applicable this field should contain a blank. - This field is to indicate where cheques or direct debts from a current account have not been paid due to insufficient funds within the last month. - 0 indicates no unpaid transactions within the last month. - 1 indicates that transactions have been unpaid within the last month.
+Where the flag is not applicable this field should contain a blank. - This field is to indicate where cheques or direct debits from a current account have not been paid due to insufficient funds within the last month. - '0' indicates no unpaid transactions within the last month. - '1' indicates that transactions have been unpaid within the last month.